koendv/openscad-raspberrypi/README.md

 - Click preview ![render](images/preview-32.png) again.
 Because OpenSCAD is in anaglyph mode, the model is rendered with Dubois colors.
 The colors are changed, especially red and cyan, and now all four objects are easily viewed in 3D.
 [Screenshot after Dubois](images/after_dubois.png)

 - Click perspective view ![perspective view](images/perspective1.png) to return to normal 2D view and preview ![render](images/preview-32.png) to restore normal colors.

+The color scheme is updated automatically when changing to/from 3D view.
+Clicking preview to update the colors is only necessary if the OpenSCAD script contains *color()* instructions.

 ## Build notes